 The Baltimore family law attorneys at The Bishop Law Group understand the complexities of Maryland law and the challenges faced by divorcing parents.
 With more than 75 years of combined legal experience, we can help you navigate the child custody process with respect and dignity.

-What Types of Child Custody Are Recognized in Maryland?
+What Types Of Child Custody Are Recognized In Maryland?

 Child custody refers to the care, control, and maintenance of a child.
 While both parents are presumed to be the natural and proper custodians of a child, the court may be asked to determine custody in some circumstances.